A legacy of environmental stewardship

 - We're assessing climate change impacts

 BC Hydro tracks the GHG emissions associated with electricity generated at our owned generating stations and by independent power producers in B.C., as well as SF6 emissions from our transmission and distribution system.
-These emissions have been reported in the Electricity Production GHG Emissions measure in our Annual Reports.

-We also report our facility GHG emissions to the Government of Canada and the B.C. government.
+We report our facility GHG emissions to the Government of Canada and the B.C. government.
 For information on our facility GHG emissions, please see:

 The GHG intensity — a measurement of how many tonnes of emissions are emitted for every gigawatt-hour (GWh) of electricity generated by BC Hydro and independent power projects in B.C. — has ranged from about 10 to 30 tonnes per GWh in recent years.
 That's significantly lower than the average electricity generation intensity of 160 to 200 tonnes per GWh for Canadian provinces and territories, many of which do not have a resource mix so favourable towards hydroelectricity.